 The psychology department at Iowa State University provides doctoral level training in three program areas – cognitive psychology, counseling psychology, and social psychology – plus a graduate Certificate in Quantitative Methods.
 The composition of the graduate program areas is grounded in the research interests of individual faculty.
 Overlapping interests of faculty form a number of research clusters as well as a research concentration in psychology and law.
 Graduate students may also pursue a co-major in another department (e.g., human-computer interaction, neuroscience).
+For information about co-majors, please visit the graduate college handbook, section 4.3.

 Students may be admitted to one of the doctoral level training areas with either a bachelor’s or master’s degree.
 The department does not offer a terminal master’s degree.
 Graduate students admitted to the graduate program in psychology typically receive funding (tuition plus stipend) for five years as long as they remain in good standing.
 Applicants interested in the psychology and law concentration should apply to the cognitive or social psychology program.
 More information about admissions and the application process to the graduate program in psychology may be found here.